danielbrendel/dnyCasualGameEngine/ScriptingDoc.md

 bool NeedsRemoval()
 //Return a name string here, e.g. the class name or instance name.
 Used to distinguish the entity class from others string GetName()
+//Return a string that contains all save game properties for this entity string GetSaveGameProperties()
 ```
 ### IPlayerEntity:
 * Used to implement player specific behaviors